Pillar of Marketing

 Build Out Your Buyer Personas

 We talk a lot here at MTM about buyer personas, but it’s only because they’re so important.
-A buyer persona is a broad-strokes image of your perfect customer.
+A buyer persona is a broad-stroke image of your perfect customer.
 You don’t need to know everything about them — that would get very granular, very quickly — but you need to know who you’re selling to and what makes them a good fit.

 Think about big things like age, family size, income, and location.
 Some of those will be deal-breakers — if you’re a carpet cleaner, you’re not interested in people who don’t live near you, and if you make luxury cars, you’re not interested in people who don’t make enough to afford them — and you can exclude them from your marketing efforts right away.